Photography: Your Business And You

 There Is No Better Word To Describe Cheap

 I do understand the philosophy behind why most folks price their work so cheaply.
 And by the word cheap I do not mean affordable or at a reasonable price.

-The Devil In Us All
+Low Self Esteem Is The Devil In Us All

 But low self confidence can also cause us to make poor decisions and, as a result, set ourselves up for failure.
 And this is what I believe is at play here.

-If you can use the sale of a handful of $20 prints a year to justify the purchase of a new camera kit or even launching a new photography business good luck to you.
+If you can use the sale of a handful of $20 prints a year to justify the purchase of a new camera kit, or the launch of a new photography business, good luck to you.
 But you’ll find translating, what for many is an hours pay, into a full time income difficult in the extreme.

 This Is A Carrot, Not A Stick